M. Eli Whitney Students Program

 The Eli Whitney Students program is designed to meet the needs of students who may not be able to attend college full time by allowing nonresident students to enroll in Yale College.
 The Eli Whitney Students program is for enrollment for the degree of Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) only; students in the program are therefore ineligible for the simultaneous award of the bachelor’s and master’s degrees.
 Like all others enrolled in Yale College, students in this program are required to comply with the academic regulations.

-To qualify for the bachelor’s degree through the Eli Whitney Students program, a student must successfully complete at least thirty-six course credits or the equivalent, earning at least eighteen of the thirty-six credits at Yale while enrolled in the Eli Whitney Students program.
+To qualify for the bachelor’s degree through the Eli Whitney Students program, a student must successfully complete at least thirty-six course credits or the equivalent and must enroll in Yale College for at least four terms, earning by attendance in the Eli Whitney Students program at least eighteen of the required thirty-six credits.
 As many as eighteen course credits earned at another college or university or in the Non-degree Students program at Yale may be transferred toward the requirements for the bachelor’s degree.
 Such credit will be awarded for academic courses that were taken at an accredited institution and that were similar in content to Yale College courses.
-Grades of A or B are expected, and no more than one-quarter of courses accepted for transfer toward the requirements for the degree may have grades of C. Once a student has matriculated at Yale as a candidate for the bachelor’s degree, as many as two course credits earned at another institution may be transferred to the student’s Yale record, provided that the student earns no fewer than eighteen course credits at Yale.
-The regulations governing the transfer of such credits are given in section P, Credit from Other Universities.
-The thirty-six course credits completed at Yale or elsewhere must meet the distributional requirements.
+Grades of A or B are expected, and no more than one-quarter of courses accepted for transfer toward the requirements for the degree may have grades of C. The thirty-six course credits completed at Yale or elsewhere must meet the distributional requirements.

 - Academic requirements The Eli Whitney Students program normally is to be completed in a period not exceeding seven years from initial enrollment.
 In any calendar year, an Eli Whitney student must have completed three courses to remain in academic good standing.
 Eli Whitney students are required to meet all of the academic obligations of any course in which they enroll and all requirements of their degree program.
 At the end of each term, the records of all Eli Whitney students will be reviewed; a student who does not have at least a C average for that term will be placed on Academic Warning and may not be permitted to enroll in a subsequent term.